Can I Use Rule 504 to Issue Free Trading Stock? Securities Lawyer 101

 While companies using the Rule 504 exemption do not have to register their securities and usually do not have to file reports with the SEC, they must file what is known as a “Form D” after they first sell their securities.
 Form D is a brief notice that includes the names and addresses of the company’s owners and stock promoters, but contains little other information about the company.

-If you are thinking about investing in a Reg D company, you should access the EDGAR database to determine whether the company has filed Form D. If the company has not filed a Form D, this should alert you that the company might not be in compliance with the federal securities laws.
+If you are thinking about investing in a company using Rule 504, you should access the EDGAR database to determine whether the company has filed Form D. If the company has not filed a Form D, this should alert you that the company might not be in compliance with the federal securities laws.
 Investors should exercise caution when investing in Rule 504 offerings particularly where they are offered free trading shares.

 For further information about this securities law blog post, please contact Brenda Hamilton, Securities Attorney at 101 Plaza Real S, Suite 202 N, Boca Raton, Florida, (561) 416-8956, by email at [email protected].
 This securities law blog post is provided as a general informational service to clients and friends of Hamilton & Associates Law Group and should not be construed as, and does not constitute legal advice on any specific matter, nor does this message create an attorney-client relationship.
 For more information about going public and the rules and regulations affecting the use of Rule 144, Form 8K, FINRA Rule 6490, Rule 506 private placement offerings and memorandums, Regulation A, Rule 504 offerings, SEC reporting requirements, SEC registration statements on Form S-1, IPO’s, OTC Pink Sheet listings, Form 10 OTCBB and OTC Markets disclosure requirements, DTC Chills, Global Locks, reverse mergers, public shells, direct public offerings and direct public offerings please contact Hamilton and Associates at (561) 416-8956 or [email protected].
 Please note that the prior results discussed herein do not guarantee similar outcomes.